-Young Players, and those who work with them in our Associations are required to 'sign up' and abide by this Code of Behaviour and to any other policies or codes in your Club or National Governing Body.
+Young Players, and those who work with them in our Associations are required to 'sign up' and abide by this Code of Behaviour and to any other policies or codes in our Clubs or Associations.

-YOUNG PLAYERS SHOULD BE ENTITLED TO: • Be safe and feel safe. • Have fun and experience a sense of enjoyment and fulfilment. • Be treated with respect, dignity and sensitivity. • Comment and make suggestions in a constructive manner. • Be afforded appropriate confidentiality. • Participate in games and competitions at levels with which they feel comfortable. • Make their concerns known and have them dealt with in an appropriate manner. • Be protected from abuse. • Be listened to.
+YOUNG PLAYERS SHOULD BE ENTITLED TO:

+- Be safe and feel safe. - Have fun and experience a sense of enjoyment and fulfilment. - Be treated with respect, dignity and sensitivity. - Comment and make suggestions in a constructive manner. - Be afforded appropriate confidentiality. - Participate in games and competitions at levels with which they feel comfortable. - Be afforded adequate and meaningful playing time to assist in the development of their playing skills, within their own age group and in accordance with Rule. - Make their concerns known and have them dealt with in an appropriate manner. - Be protected from abuse. - Be listened to.

-YOUNG PLAYERS SHOULD ALWAYS • Play fairly, do their best and enjoy themselves. • Respect fellow team members regardless of ability, cultural or ethnic origin, gender, sexual orientation or religious beliefs. • Support fellow team members regardless of whether they do well or not. • Represent their team, their Club and their family with pride and dignity. • Respect all Coaches, Officials and their opponents. • Be gracious in defeat and modest in victory. • Shake hands before and after a game as part of the Give Respect Get Respect initiative, irrespective of the result. • Inform their Coach/Mentor/Manager in advance if they are unavailable for training and games. • Take due care of Club equipment. • Know that it is acceptable to talk to the Club Children's Officer with any concerns or questions they may have. • Adhere to acceptable standards of behaviour and their Club's Code of Discipline. • Tell somebody else if they or others have been harmed in any way.
+YOUNG PLAYERS SHOULD ALWAYS:

+- Play fairly, do their best and enjoy themselves. - Respect fellow team members regardless of ability, cultural or ethnic origin, gender, sexual orientation or religion beliefs. - Support fellow team members regardless of whether they do well or not. - Represent their team, their Club and their family with pride and dignity. - Respect all Coaches, Officials and their opponents. - Be gracious in defeat and modest in victory. - Shake hands before and after a game as part of the Give Respect Get Respect initiative, irrespective of the result.
+This will only be done when it is safe to do so, in line with best practice re Covid.

+• Inform their Coach/Mentor/Manager in advance if they are unavailable for training and games.